EdmundBenedict/lordcephei.github.io/pages/inputsyntax.md

 </pre>

 Tags in this fragment are: &nbsp; **ITER,&nbsp; ITER\_NIT,&nbsp; ITER\_CONV,&nbsp; ITER\_MIX,&nbsp; DYN,&nbsp; DYN\_NIT**.
+The first or top-level tags we designate as _categories_ (**ITER**&nbsp; and &nbsp;**DYN**&nbsp; in the fragment above).
-Full tags do not appear explicitly but are split into branches as **fragment 1** shows.
+Generally tags such as ITER\_NIT,&nbsp; do not appear explicitly but are split into branches as **fragment 1** shows.
 A token's contents consists of a string which may represent input data when it is the last link in the path, e.g. &nbsp;**NIT**, or be a segment of a larger tag, in which case it points to branches farther out on the tree.
-It is analogous to a file directory structure, where names refer to files, or to directories (aka folders) which contain files or other directories.
+The tag's structure is analogous to a file directory structure, where names refer to files, or to directories (aka folders) which contain files or other directories.

-The first or top-level tags we designate as _categories_, (**ITER**, &nbsp;**DYN**&nbsp; in the fragment above).
 What designates the scope of a category?
 Any string that begins in the first column of a line is a category.
-A category's contents begin right after its name, and end just before the start of the next category.
+A category's contents begins right after its name, and ends just before the start of the next category.
 In the fragment shown, &nbsp;**ITER**&nbsp; contains this string:\\
 `NIT=2 CONV=0.001 MIX=A,b=3`\\
 while &nbsp;**DYN**&nbsp; contains\\
 `NIT=3`\\
 Thus categories are treated a little differently from other tokens.
 The input data structure usually does not rely on line or column information;
-however this use of the first column to mark categories and delimit their scope is an exception.
+however use of the first column to mark categories and delimit their scope is an exception.

-Data associated with a token may consist of logical, integers or real scalars or vectors, or a string.
+Data associated with a token may consist of logical, integer or real scalars, or vectors, or a string.
 The contents of **NIT**, **CONV**, and **MIX** are respectively an integer, a real number, and a string.
 This fragment illustrate tokens **PLAT** and **NKABC** that contain vectors: